 Please help us in reaching Marin’s zero waste goals by making sure that what you put into your garbage belongs there and not in the recycling or compostables receptacles.

-When in doubt, use our handy “Where Does It Go, Joe?” online tool to find out what material goes where.
+It’s very important that we avoid contaminating our recycling or compostable streams.
+When in doubt, use our handy “Where Does It Go, Joe?” online tool to find out what material goes in what cart.

 Please contact customer service at (415) 456-2601 prior to your service day if you find that your total amount of garbage exceeds the capacity of your container.
 “Extras” include any refuse placed outside or around the container.